sfeister/sidekick-epics-docs/docs/pi-epics-install.md

 (Note: the `make -j8` means to compile EPICS using eight threads, to speed up this step on a multicore machine.
 A more bulletproof method is to just run `make`, which uses one thread, and may take longer.)

 #### Configure your user profile
-Append the following environment variable declarations to your the last lines of your ~/.bashrc file.
-For example, edit this file via `nano ~/.bashrc`, then scroll to the end and add these lines below.
+Append the following environment variable declarations to your the last lines of `.bashrc` file, which is located in your home directory (a.k.a. your `~` directory.)
+For example, open `~/.bashrc` using the `nano` text editor: `nano ~/.bashrc`, then scroll to the end and add these lines below.

 ```bash
 # EPICS Environment Variables